yempi/neural-network-charity-analysis/README.md

 - Target Model Performance

-The goal was to meet or excede the 75% model accuracy, but this was not achieved obtaining numbers as close as 72% maximum.
+The goal was to meet or excede the 75% model accuracy, but this was not achieved obtaining numbers as close as 72%.

 - Steps taken to increase model performance
  1. Bucketing to the feature **ASK_AMT** and organizing the values by intervals.